Back to blog

 print(f"GPUs available: {faiss.get_num_gpus()}")

-If GPU count is 0: FAISS will fall back to CPU, which is significantly slower.
+If GPU count is 0: FAISS falls back to CPU, which is significantly slower.
 Check your CUDA installation.

 Step 4: Load the Dataset